mars0i/majure/README.md

   variables, in Clojure, with `.-`.
 (The dash is optional but recommended.)
 Method calls are prefaced with `.` alone.

-* I use `this` as the name of the first function argument for aa function that's meant to be called as a Java method, and `me` when I want to pass a class instance to a method that's used only from within Clojure.
+* I use `this` as the name of the first function argument for a function that's meant to be called as a Java method, and `me` when I want to pass a class instance to a method that's used only from within Clojure.